deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 ## Peer Implementation

-We've discussed how peering is intended to work, so let's dive into the implementation details for peering using [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr).
-Out of the box SignalR provides connectivity via Websockets with fallback to server-sent events or long polling ([here](https://stackoverflow.com/a/12855533/871146) is a good post on the differences), but it abstracts it all away using the concept of a "hub".
+We've discussed how peering is intended to work, so let's dive into the implementation details for peering using SignalR.
+Out of the box SignalR provides connectivity via Websockets with fallback to server-sent events or long polling ([here](https://stackoverflow.com/a/12855533/871146) is a good post on the differences between the transports), but it abstracts it all away using the concept of a "hub".
 Clients connect to the hub and they can call methods on it or the server can call methods on the client - it's a two way connection.
-Additionally we can implement streaming from the server to the client or vice versa.
+Additionally we can implement [streaming](https://docs.microsoft.com/en-us/aspnet/core/signalr/streaming?view=aspnetcore-5.0) from the server to the client or vice versa.

 There are some restrictions on the server calling the client - notably that the client is unable to return a response to the server.
 However, by implementing bi-directional streaming, we can layer a fully async request/response mechanism on top of SignalR's streaming capablities.
 Consider a hub with the following [method](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Cli/Hubs/AirDropHub.cs#L52):